M-o-a-T/moat/doc/streams.md

 Defined in ``moat.micro.proto.msgpack``.

-#### MsgpackFold
+#### MsgpackMsgBlk

-Like MsgpackMsg, except that encoded messages are sent and expected in message-sized chunks of bytes.
+Like MsgpackMsgBuf, except that encoded messages are sent and expected in message-sized chunks of bytes.